yordanos-bogale5/Were/README.md

 # Were-App
-#  this app used randomly chat someone
+#  this app used to randomly  chat someone